QubitPi/management-blogs/docs/_posts/2021-05-27-janusgraph.md

 ---

-JanusGraph is a transactional graph database, with non-graph databases storage (e.g. HBase), that queries and presents the data through [Gremlin graph query language](#gremlin---the-language-of-janusgraph).
-It is totally free and is Open Source under the Apache 2 license.
+JanusGraph is a transactional graph database, with non-graph databases storage (e.g. HBase), that queries and presents the data through Gremlin graph query language.
+This post shall include everything you need for becoming familiar with JanusGraph

 <!--more-->